brettwooldridge/HikariCP-benchmark/README.md

 -----------------------------------------------------------
 **Specify which Benchmark**<br/>
 There are two benchmarks in the suite currently: *ConnectionBench* and *StatementBench*.
 By default both benchmarks are run, but if you want to run one or the other you can use a JMH option using a regex (regular experession) to do so.
-For example, to only run the *ConnectionBench* use:
+For example, to only run the *StatementBench* use:
 ```
 ./benchmark.sh ".*Statement.*"
 ```